girlglock/sm64hlmov/README.md

   - You will likely also want to set up your key binds to be more like Half-Life.
 This can be done under Options -> N64 Binds.

 ### Misc Notes
+- Try turning Deceleration all the way down under camera settings.
+It may make the mouse "feel" better.
 - If you have a non-sm64hlmov custom copy of mQuake, you will need to delete it entirely when installing this version of mQuake; this is because sm64coopdx will preferentially use the compiled luac files over the lua source files distributed with this version.
 - No scripts or autohotkeys are allowed in the run.
 Auto hopping is allowed and enabled by default in mQuake.
 - Use `/mq_server DeleteConfig default` to restore the default run-legal configuration.